“Applying Human Factors and Usability Engineering to Medical Devices”: The Impact of the FDA Guidelines & How to Adapt.

 The key to effectively develop a product that is in line with the guidance established by the FDA?
 Consider the users and their needs from the beginning of the product development process.
 For any medical device, it starts with understanding who will use it (clinician, staff, patient, etc.) and where it will be used (hospital, surgical suite, home, etc.).
 This initial exploratory research can help pinpoint the right questions to ask and the appropriate tasks to include in validation studies, so you can account for any subjectivities as the design process continues.

 By gaining a first-hand understanding of the users and environments that your product will serve, it gets easier to understand the mindset of the user you’re designing for.
 Then, once device concepts are developed, the human factors testing and analysis should occur in a parallel workstream to the design, engineering, and manufacturing of the device.
-Incorporate prototype usability evaluations into the early phases of your process so you can identify and eliminate major usability issues or possible user misunderstandings at the onset, reducing errors down the line and any costly rework associated with their discovery.
+Incorporate prototype usability and ergonomics evaluations into the early phases of your process so you can identify and eliminate major usability issues or possible user misunderstandings at the onset, reducing errors down the line and any costly rework associated with their discovery.
 (Bonus benefit: while yes, there’s another layer of work, it won’t necessarily make your whole process longer when you do usability testing alongside development.)

 Larger medical device organizations have been gradually incorporating the guidelines into their processes since the draft of the FDA guidelines was first released in 2011, but many small companies involved in medical device design are struggling in applying human factors and usability engineering into their development process.
 Why?
 Well, for one thing, the idea of usability and integrating it in the design process represents a knowledge gap for many companies who find themselves suddenly required to submit documentation around usability.
 For these organizations, learning how and when to use usability testing can be tricky, unclear, and cumbersome.
 Even more so, usability testing and related documentation development is a massive undertaking and requires a lot of time and resources to carry out internally.